-- Challenges managing the morale and flexibility of staff returning to work
+- Challenges managing the morale and flexibility of staff returning to work?

 Work in the workshops and 1:2:1 sessions focused on how to overcome service users’ concerns about re-engagement, model digital engagement around user recommendations, and engage service users with less digital access (e.g. through door-to-door work, peer outreach and telephone trees).
-A particular emphasis was also placed on how to engage BAME communities disproportionately impacted by COVID, with the help of speakers from our partners in the Ubele Initiative.
+A particular focus was also on how to engage BAME communities disproportionately impacted by COVID, with the help of speakers from our partners in the Ubele Initiative.

 What did attendees learn during the workshops?

-Some community business managers became more aware of the need to model and stress-test different financial scenarios, to review insurances and reserves policies, and of ways to stay abreast of the changing funding landscape.
+Some community business managers became more aware of the need to model and stress-test different financial scenarios, to review insurances and reserves policies, and of how to stay abreast of the changing funding landscape.
 Many emerged with a clearer idea about how to re-engage effectively with their communities at varying levels of lockdown, including through affordable and effective digital communication approaches.
 This often led to improved operational or business action plans, financial models, marketing plans and strategies for fundraising and income generation.

-All bootcamp participants were also asked to consider the specific needs and exclusions facing BAME communities in their areas, and address them throughout their planning processes.
+All participants were also asked to consider the specific needs and exclusions facing BAME communities in their areas, and address them throughout their planning processes.
 Advice from Ubele emphasised engaging with authentic intentions – BAME communities and organisations can be undermined when partners use intelligence gained to simply compete for contracts, rather than offering meaningful empowerment through genuine partnerships.
 BAME participants also shared insights on preferred modes of digital technology, such as the importance of maintaining free wi-fi access even from closed cafés or the potential for higher participation rates from 1:1 phone calls, rather than teleconferencing.

 What long-term support will community businesses need?